Victoria Grizzlies

-The Victoria Grizzlies are a junior ice hockey team based in Victoria, British Columbia.
-They are members of the Island Division of the British Columbia Hockey League (BCHL).
+The Victoria Grizzlies are a junior ice hockey team based in Victoria, British Columbia, Canada.
+They are members of the Coastal West Division of the British Columbia Hockey League (BCHL).
 They play their home games at The Q Centre.
 The franchise was founded in 1994 as the Victoria Salsa.

 History

 The Victoria Cougars were created as a Junior A team, playing out of Victoria, British Columbia, which joined the British Columbia Junior Hockey League (BCJHL) as an expansion team for the start of the 1967–68 season.
 This brought the league to a total of six teams.
 After a 1971 realignment of junior hockey into "Major Junior" and "Tier II Junior A", the Cougars joined the Western Canadian Hockey League (WCHL), now the Western Hockey League.
 In 1994 the Cougars relocated to Prince George, British Columbia.

 In 1990, the BCHL's Cowichan Valley Capitals relocated to Victoria from Duncan, British Columbia and became the Victoria Warriors.
 The Warriors returned to Duncan in 1993 and became the Cowichan Valley Capitals again, so in 1994 the Victoria Salsa joined the BCHL as an expansion team.